houseofstake/pagerduty-alerts/README.md

 ### Railway

-Railway can automatically detect and deploy your Rust application:
+Railway can deploy your Rust application using Docker or Nixpacks:

 1. **Install Railway CLI** (optional, for local deployment):
    ```bash